Review essay in The Independent Review: A Journal of Political Economy (Winter 2018)

 To the individualist, the ideal or Utopian world is necessarily anarchistic in some basic philosophical sense.
 This world is peopled exclusively by persons who respect the minimal set of behavioral norms dictated by mutual tolerance and respect.
 Individuals remain free to do their own things within such limits, and cooperative ventures are exclusively voluntary.
 Persons retain the freedom to opt out of any sharing arrangements which they might join.
 No man holds coercive power over any other man, and there is no impersonal bureaucracy, military or civil, that imposes external constraint.
-(Buchanan, 1975, 3)
+(Buchanan 1975, 3)

-You start with the idea that coercion is never justified in advance, on any grounds.
+One of the most subtle and, for some readers, frustrating aspects of Buchanans approach is that he generally advocated accepting the existing distribution of wealth and power.
+Changes in the status quo require something like unanimity to modify that distribution.
+Of course, even this requirement might be elided if the relatively absolute absolutes were to dictate change.
+As Buchanan said in 2001, You start with the idea that coercion is never justified in advance, on any grounds.
 Unless you can bring in some transcendental purpose, how can you justify coercion?
 Unless Gods rules, or right reason, or [some a priori doctrine] justifies force, you cant have coercion.
 If you say, No, values start with us, start with the individuals, then how can one individual legitimately coerce another?
-(Buchanan and Brennan, 2001, part I, at 14:10)
+(Buchanan 2001, part 1, at 14:10 minutes).

-Buchanan often insists that any normatively guided actionany attempt at improvementmust start from where we are.
-At one level, this claim could be read as a simple analytical requirement: it is difficult to imagine how one could start from anywhere else!
+Buchanan often insisted that any normatively guided actionany attempt at improvementmust start from where we are.
+At one level, this claim can be read as a simple analytical requirement: it is difficult to imagine how one could start from anywhere else!
 But in Buchanans hands the requirement has a more normative cast.
 It is a feature of his contractarian approach that normative desirability is grounded in agreementwith the natural thought that individuals will not agree to changes that make them worse off (all things considered).

-The notion of starting at the status quo is a big advantage in terms of making Buchanans approach more practical, because the nature of the consent required to accomplish his object of qualified unanimity requires only that changes to the rules, not the rules themselves, must be negotiated.
+The notion of starting at the status quo is a big advantage in terms of making Buchanans approach more practical because the nature of the consent required to accomplish his object of qualified unanimity requires only that changes to the rules, not the rules themselves, must be negotiated.

 The Relatively Absolute Absolutes

-I think that many listeners, when they heard Buchanan mention his notion of relatively absolute absolutes, would laugh, thinking he must be kidding.
+I think that many listeners would laugh when they heard Buchanan mention his notion of relatively absolute absolutes, thinking he must be kidding.
 He was not.

-There are some moral values that have been in existence a long time, that have been proved by the test of history. . .
-[It] is best to live our ordinary lives by treating those as relatively absolute absolutes . . .
+There are some moral values that have been in existence a long time, that have been proved by the test of history. . . .
+[It] is best to live our ordinary lives by treating those as relatively absolute absolutes. . . .

 [But] they are not beyond examination; nothing is sacrosanct.
-At one level of our existence you can evaluate those, you can say Are they really as stable, authoritative, or unchallengeable as they might seem?
-We can challenge them in the academy; thats the job of the academy. . .
+At one level of our existence you can evaluate those, you can say, Are they really as stable, authoritative, or unchallengeable as they might seem?
+We can challenge them in the academy; thats the job of the academy. . . .
 But at the same time that is not just going out and saying anything goes, at all.
 So it gets you off that terrible problem of becoming [a relativist or an absolutist in moral theory].
 I am neither.
-(Buchanan and Brennan interview, 2001; part 2 at 27:00)
+(Buchanan 2001, part 2, at 27:00 minutes)

 The Great Chilean Bugaboo

 In terms of Democracy in Chains, then, the following points must be made in response.
-First, its true that Chile had a grossly unfair and undemocratic constitution, imposed essentially at gunpoint, in 1980.
-Second, Buchanan had no practical role in the writing, or the form, of that constitution.
-Third, and most important, Chiles constitution was actually a good constitution, because it allowed the transition to democracy.
-(See Weingast 2014.)
+First, its true that Chile had a grossly unfair and undemocratic constitution, imposed essentially at gunpoint in 1980.
+Second, Buchanan had no practical role in the writing or the form of that constitution.
+Third and most important, Chiles Constitution was actually a good constitution because it allowed the transition to democracy (see Weingast 2014).
 It is of course unjust that the killers and torturers of the regime escaped punishment.
 But politics is the art of the possible.
-Chile needed a way to move to free and fair elections, and stable democratic government.
+Chile needed a way to move to free and fair elections and stable democratic government.
 And it has done that.

 Final Thoughts: A Digression on Method

 At the beginning of this essay, I claimed that the method MacLean uses in Democracy in Chains is historical fiction, an informed account of the general outline of events, but with the conversations and nuances interpolated and not strictly historical.
-I want to illustrate how she deploys this method, so that the reader can better judge (1) whether my claim is tenable, and (2) whether her account informs us of actual events.
+I want to illustrate how she deploys this method so that the reader can better judge (1) whether my claim is tenable and (2) whether her account informs us of actual events.

 [Cowen] identified another commonality in the success stories: In no case were reforms brought on by popular demand for market-oriented ideas.
 The pro-liberty cause faced the same problem it always had: it wanted a radical transformation that find[s] little or no support among the people.
 Cowen delivered the action implication of its minority following without mincing words: If American political institutions render marketoriented reforms too difficult to achieve, then perhaps those institutions should be changed.

 There are three points worth mentioning about this passage, which is one of the most remarkable examples of why this book is remarkable.

 Given the instability of the Westminster parliamentary system, as discussed above, it is unlikely the U.S. would be better off moving in that direction.
 While the weakening of checks and balances would increase the chance of a very good outcome, it also would increase the chance of a very bad outcome.
 Furthermore, the perceived legitimacy of the U.S. Constitution suggests that such a change would involve disastrous transition costs.
 The American social consensus in favor of the Constitution could not easily be reconstructed from some alternative set of political institutions.
+(Cowen 2015, 20)

 Blackburn, Simon.
 2016.
 Oxford Dictionary of Philosophy.
 Oxford: Oxford University Press.

-Brennan, Geoffrey and James M. Buchanan.
+Brennan, Geoffrey, and James M. Buchanan.
 1985.
 The Reason of Rules: Constitutional Political Economy.
 New York: Cambridge University Press.

 Brennan, Geoffrey, and Loren Lomasky.
 1993.
 Democracy and Decision: The Pure Theory of Electoral Politics.
 New York: Cambridge University Press.

 Brennan, Geoffrey, and Michael Munger.
 2014.
 The Soul of James Buchanan.
-The Independent Review.
-18(3): 331-342.
+The Independent Review 18, no. 3 (Winter): 33142.

 Buchanan, James.
 1975.
 The Limits of Liberty: Between Anarchy and Leviathan.
 Chicago: University of Chicago Press.

-Buchanan, James M. and Gordon Tullock.
+Buchanan, James M., and Gordon Tullock.
 1962.
 The Calculus of Consent: Logical Foundations of Constitutional Democracy.
 Ann Arbor: University of Michigan Press.

 Coase, Ronald H. 1960.
-The Problem of Social Cost, Journal of Law and Economics.
-3: 1-44.
+The Problem of Social Cost.
+Journal of Law and Economics 3: 144.

 Critchlow, Donald, and Nancy MacLean.
 2009.
 Debating the American Conservative Movement: 1945 to the Present.
-Lanham, MD: Rowman and Littlefield.
+Lanham, Md.: Rowman and Littlefield.

-Dow, Jay and Michael Munger.
+Dow, Jay, and Michael Munger.
 1990.
-Public Choice in Political Science, PS: Political Science& Politics.
-23: 604-610.
+Public Choice in Political Science.
+PS: Political Science& Politics 23:60410.

 Hume, David.
 1978.
-A Treatise of Human Nature, L. A. Selby-Bigge and P. H. Nidditch (eds.)
-Oxford, Oxford University Press, 2nd ed.
+A Treatise of Human Nature.
+2nd ed.
+Edited by L. A. Selby-Bigge and P. H. Nidditch.
+Oxford: Oxford University Press.

 MacLean, Nancy.
 2017.
 Democracy in Chains: The Deep History of the Radical Rights Stealth Plan for America.
 New York: Viking Press.

-Munger, Michael C. and Kevin M. Munger.
+Munger, Michael C., and Kevin M. Munger.
 2015.
 Choosing in Groups: Analytical Politics Revisited.
 New York: Cambridge University Press.

-Rousseau, Jean Jacques.
-(1762) 1973.
-The Social Contract, translated by G. D. H. Cole.
+Rousseau, Jean-Jacques.
+1973.
+The Social Contract.
+Translated by G. D. H. Cole.
 London: Dent.

 Weber, Max.
-1922/2013.
+2013.
 Economy and Society.
-Berkeley, CA: University of California Press.
+Berkeley: University of California Press.